See my book 'The Closing of the Net' 

 Notice that I do not use the word 'regulate'.
 Officially, of course, we do not regulate the Internet, and there are many voices who say that we should never do so.
 And they may be right.
 However, the reality is that there are several ways that this apparently 'free' resource can be controlled by governments and other interests.
 The law can be applied to the Internet and to those of us who use it.
 The 'net is also an economic resource and as such there are many powerful interests who would like to control it.

 I am interested in how communications policy is made in the EU, and how the policy-making process is or is not adapting to a new media environment.
 I am also interested in how the European approach contrasts with the way it has been handled elsewhere, especially in the United States.
 In the course of my research, I have analysed the policy-making process in the EU legislature.
-My analysys l included the lobbying by business and other interests, as well as moves by other EU institutions to address this difficult and new policy area.
+My analysys included the lobbying by business and other interests and this forms the backdrop for all my books.

 My PhD research began with by investigating European policy for the Internet and online content.
 In very simple terms, it concerned the content - news, pictures, TV programmes, movies, music - that we get over the Internet - or indeed, that we put there ourselves.
 And how companies and governments are arguing over what we are - and are not - allowed to do with it.
 That led me to exmaine the European Commission's Creative Content Online consultation, which addressed the hot debate over copyright enforcement measures known as graduated response or 3-strikes - and downloading of music and film.
 And from there, I discovered the copyright amendments in the Telecoms Package.